delphidabbler/delphi-tips/README.md

 This is a bunch of Delphi language tips migrated from the old version of the [delphidabbler.com](https://delphidabbler.com/) website, plus some others.

 The main reason for this repo was to ensure the survival of the tips beyond the June 2020 closure of the old delphidabbler.com web site.
-The site was subsequently rescued and moved to a new server but the tips have not been restored and remain in this repo and associated website.
+The site was subsequently rescued and moved to a new server but the tips have not been restored and remain in this repo and its associated [website](https://delphidabbler.github.io/delphi-tips/).

 > **Health Warning!** All the tips are very old now.
-Very few have been tested, and those that have were tested quite some time back on a old version of Delphi.
+Very few have been tested, and those that have were tested quite some time back on an old version of Delphi.
 Consider yourself warned!

 There are the following folders: